Lindsay was 4 weeks postpartum when she found out she had Pelvic Organ Prolapse.

 I’m eternally grateful that I could be a part of giving that gift to Lindsay.

-I REALLY wanted to include Lindsay’s story on this Blog, because while 4/5 women can successfully manage prolpase symtoms with PT, 1/5 needs surgery to stabilize the pelvic fascia.
-It doesn’t mean you’ve failed, or are weak…it means that the mechanical support to hold your lady-bits inside of you is so changed that you really do need a surgical stabilization to fix it.
+I REALLY wanted to include Lindsay’s story on this Blog, because while Four to of Five women can successfully manage prolpase symtoms with Pelvic Floor PT, One out of every Five will need surgery to stabilize the pelvic fascia.
+It doesn’t mean you’ve failed, or are weak…it means that the mechanical support to hold your va-ji-nug-bits inside of you is so changed that you really do need a surgical stabilization to fix it.
 Outcomes are awesome, ESPECIALLY WITH PELVIC PT.